o1-labs/rfcs/0006-ffmul-revised.md

 \end{align}
 $$

+Note: we don't introduce separate witnesses to hold $p_i$.
+Instead, the implementation will expand out the $p_i$ into their definitions wherever they are used in constraints.
 Now our limb-wise equation reads

 $$\tag{2}
 a b - q f - r = (p_0 + 2^{\ell} p_1 - r_{01}) + 2^{2\ell} (p_2 - r_2) + 2^{3\ell} w